univention/univention-corporate-server/test/ucs-test/README.md

   * The (integer) return value of the test script is converted to a human readable message.

 ## Framework
-Next to the test files some shell and python libraries are provided below [/usr/share/ucs-test/lib/](lib/), which can be re-used by several tests.
+Next to the test files some shell and Python libraries are provided below [/usr/share/ucs-test/lib/](lib/), which can be re-used by several tests.

 [/usr/sbin/ucs-test](bin/ucs-test) is a program to run several tests at once.
 It collects their output and creates some summary information.